Ericson2314/baccumulation/economics-math.md

 The proof is limit more than our previous observation comparing $\bar{g}$ and $\bar{\bar{g}}$:
 $\ln$ and $x \mapsto x - 1$ are similar functions close to 1, and by [L'Hôpital's_rule](https://en.wikipedia.org/wiki/L%27H%C3%B4pital%27s_rule), the original and new formula (with the limits) are in fact equal.

 For the record, the new formula is not entirely made up by me.
-The wikipedia pages after all have the informal
+The Wikipedia pages after all have the informal
 ```math
 \epsilon = \frac {d \ln y} {d \ln x}
 ```